OscarSaharoy/matrices/README.md

 # matrices
-Library containing C++ matrix mathematics functions and class.
-Newest version matrices_1D stores matrix elements in dynamically allocated linear array to improve performance.
+Library containing C++ matrix mathematics functions and class. neural.cpp is an example use of a neural network learning the XOR fuction.